The X-Files season 10: Filming

 In March 2015, it was claimed by several sources that the network would order a short-run season of fewer than ten episodes, with an initial guess of six.
-The decision to cut the order down to only a few installments was reportedly done so that the network could work around the busy schedules of Duchovny and Anderson; Duchovny himself said he had no interest in doing a full season because: "We're all old, we don't have the energy for a full season."
-The article also claimed that, if all went as planned, the season would begin filming in the summer of 2015.
-It was also confirmed by both Davis and Carter that the series would return to Vancouver for filming.
+The decision to cut the order down to only a few installments was reportedly done so that the network could work around the busy schedules of Duchovny and Anderson.
+Duchovny said he had no interest in doing a full season because: "We're all old, we don't have the energy for a full season."
+The article claimed that, if all went as planned, the season would begin filming in the summer of 2015.
+It was confirmed by both Davis and Carter that the series would return to Vancouver for filming.
 Filming began on June 8 and finished on September 3.